ryan-b-writin/static-web-html-css-quiz-ryan-b-writin/README.md

 ## How to use:

->Simply load the page, and compare, if you wish, what you see to the requirements below.
+>Simply load the page, and compare- if you wish- what you see to the requirements below.

 ## Instructions